Information about the Drop-in

 I’m worried that the space will be triggering for me, what’s in place to help?toggle accordion content

-The art room is a quieter space, where you can take time out if you need to.
-You can also ask for a one-to-one with a volunteer.
+The art room in the Brighton Drop-in is a quieter space, where you can take time out if you need to.
+Let a volunteer know if you feel uncomfortable at any point.

 Can I volunteer?toggle accordion content